benders5e/benders5e/README.md

 # Benders 5e

 A homebrew _Avatar: The Last Airbender_-inspired D&D 5e campaign setting.
-Visit [the old repo's wiki](https://github.com/nglaeser/benders/wiki) for a comparison of this setting to other ATLA-inspired settings and other notes.
+Visit [the old repo's wiki](https://github.com/nglaeser/benders/wiki) (private repo) for a comparison of this setting to other ATLA-inspired settings and other notes.

 ## Contributing